-The radio is designed to self protect, and will blow the external fuse if the voltage exceeds 16Vdc, or if reverse polarity is applied.
+The radio is designed to self protect from permanent damage if the voltage exceeds 16Vdc or if reverse polarity is applied.
+The radio may need to be returned for service if this occurs.

 The radio modem can also be damaged if there is any potential difference between the chassis-ground, RS232 signal ground, power (-) input, or antenna coaxial shield.
 Before connecting any wiring, ensure all components are earthed to a common ground point (please pay particular attention to 24V PLC power systems where converters are used).